-Upon notification by the student to the appropriate graduate program personnel, the refund schedule for that program will be implemented.
+Upon notification by the student to the appropriate professional or graduate program personnel, the refund schedule for professional and graduate programs will be implemented.
 The refund schedule applies from the date of student notification, NOT the date of last attendance.